dylanmsu/Ultrasonic_Phased_Array/README.md

 ### Processing System
 The Processing system sends data to the FPGA facric which adjusts the phase offsets of the physical transducers.

-To calculate the phases for a beam, the following formula is used:

 ### Practical limitations
 In an ideal world the signal applied to the physical transducer should give the same signal in air pressure.
 That is however not the case.
 For every transducer there is a significant random phase shift present.
 This will completely negate our effort to acheive a phased array.
 So we have to measure the phase shift of every transducer and incorporate this into the phase calculations.